AhliTekno/AhliTekno/README.md

 # AhliTekno
-This is AhliTekno repository by https://ahlitekno.net/
+This is AhliTekno's repository by https://ahlitekno.net/